-11. The Leadership Group must note the miss-match between reduction in ASB incidents and the lack of awareness the public has in the role all authorities share in tackling ASB.
+10. The Leadership Group need to resource the media strategy to ensure that the gap between the the must note the miss-match between reduction in ASB incidents and the lack of awareness the public has in the role all authorities share in tackling ASB is closed.
 ASB and Crime remains the single most important factor in deciding whether a neighbourhood is a good place to live.